 You don’t always need additional plugins to manage the product visibility in your WooCommerce store.
-Using WooCommerce’s built-in settings, you can control which products appear in your shop, search results, and for specific customers.

 Let’s explore how you can leverage WooCommerce’s core functionality to create a more tailored shopping experience for your customers.